th2-net/th2-common-j/README.md

     ```
     var factory = CommonFactory.createFromKubernetes(namespace, boxName);
     ```
-1. Create factory with a namespace in Kubernetes, the name of the target th2 box from Kubernetes and the name of context:
+1. Create factory with a namespace in Kubernetes, the name of the target th2 box from Kubernetes and the name of context to choose the context from Kube config:
     ```
     var factory = CommonFactory.createFromKubernetes(namespace, boxName, contextName);
     ```